 As of August 1, 2019, all new students will be required to use two-factor authentication to access Toronto Metropolitan University services.
 This will require students to have either a mobile phone that can run Google Authenticator or a Universal 2nd Factor (U2F) key.
 U2F keys are available for purchase online or in some stores.

 More information on two-factor, including setup information can be found on the Computing and Communications Services (CCS) Two-Factor Authentication website.

-Ryerson reserves the right to alter the fees and other charges described in its Calendars, Ryerson’s official website, as well as the Ryerson Student Guide, and to impose from time to time additional regulations, policies and codes of conduct.
+TMU reserves the right to alter the fees and other charges described in its Calendars, TMU’s official website, as well as the university's Student Guide, and to impose from time to time additional regulations, policies and codes of conduct.
 Enrolling students are expected to familiarize themselves with the Significant Dates and the Enrolment, Records and Academic Information sections contained in relevant online Calendars and subsequent editions, on the university’s website, as well as with the information pertaining to the course or courses in which they are enrolled.